Stitching awl: History

 A small copper awl from a Tel Tsaf grave in Israel is currently the oldest metal object discovered in the Middle East.

 Awls were used by the Eastern and Middle Dakota (Sioux) and by the peoples of the Red River region, including the Red River Métis, Anishinabe, Plains Cree, and Salteaux.

-In terms of nomenclature, French Canadian fur traders in the late 18th or early 19th century called one band of the Salish peoples of the American Northwest Coeur d'Alene, meaning "heart of an awl", in reference to their savvy in trading.
+In terms of nomenclature, French Canadian fur traders in the late 18th or early 19th century called one band of the Interior Salish peoples of the American Northwest Coeur d'Alene, meaning "heart of an awl", in reference to their savvy in trading.
 British traders and later colonists adopted the French term for the people, which eventually became the official name of the tribe.

 When he was a child, Louis Braille gouged his eye with an awl by accident.
 One eye was destroyed instantly, and a subsequent infection later claimed the other eye, making him blind by the time he was four.
 The accident spurred Braille to the invention of the Braille alphabet, the prototype of which was created using an awl.